IrascibleBasil/pharis-mod-list/README.md

 ## [Hlaalu - Arkitektora Vol.2](https://www.nexusmods.com/morrowind/mods/46246)

 ## [Vivec and Velothi - Arkitektora Vol.2](https://www.nexusmods.com/morrowind/mods/46266)
-The texture atlas is outdated, a newer is in My Atlas Texture Collection
+The texture atlas is outdated, a new one is in My Atlas Texture Collection

 ## [One True Faith - Saints and Frescoes Retexture](https://www.nexusmods.com/morrowind/mods/43810)